nuxt/nuxt/docs/3.api/1.composables/use-request-event.md

 # `useRequestEvent`

-Within a [Nuxt context](/docs/guide/going-further/nuxt-app#the-nuxt-context) scope you can use `useRequestEvent` to access the incoming request.
+Within the [Nuxt context](/docs/guide/going-further/nuxt-app#the-nuxt-context) you can use `useRequestEvent` to access the incoming request.

 ```js
 // Get underlying request event